-A list of previously created actions will display on the screen.
-From here, you have the ability to filter, refresh, and add new actions to the list.
+A list of previously created Actions will display on the screen.
+From here, you have the ability to filter, refresh, and add new Actions to the list.

-Note: If this is your first time adding an action, the screen will be blank.
+Note: If this is your first time adding an Action, the screen will be blank.

-From the Actions page, tap Add Action in the left hand corner.
+From the Actions page, tap Add Action in the lower right-hand corner.
+See Figure 14.

-Step 1: What triggers your action?
+Step 1: What triggers your Action?